 Compassionate

-The best employees are those that care about their colleagues as people, taking an interest in their lives outside work and seeing them as fully rounded human beings.
-Taking time to get to know colleagues and be there when they really need help is a very important trait in any employee.
+The best employees care about their colleagues as people, taking an interest in their lives outside work and seeing them as fully-rounded human beings.
+Taking time to get to know colleagues and being there when they need help is an important trait for any employee.

 Confident

-Businesses want candidates who know what they want and aren’t afraid to work hard to get it.
+Businesses want candidates who know what they want and aren’t afraid to work hard.
 This should not be confused with arrogance or boastfulness.
-You don’t have to be loud or brash to know your own mind.
+You don’t have to be loud or brash to know your mind.
 Confidence is about knowing what should be done and putting those thoughts into action.

 Courageous

-Employees that have the courage to believe in themselves, their abilities and their judgement is exactly what every organisation should be looking for.
-Identifying future employees that are bold and are brave enough to take a chance can make all the difference.
+Employees who have the courage to believe in themselves, their abilities and their judgement are exactly what every organisation should be looking for.
+Identifying future employees who are bold and brave enough to take a chance can make all the difference.

 Creative

-With technology taking over many repetitive jobs, creativity is a characteristic that is gaining in importance.
-Creativity doesn’t have to mean artistic, it is relevant to any job in a variety of different ways.
+With technology taking over many repetitive jobs, creativity is gaining importance.
+Creativity doesn’t have to mean artistic; it is relevant to any job in various ways.
 That’s what makes it so hard to measure objectively.
-Bringing fresh ideas, finding a new perspective or thinking about a problem differently all represent creativity and are highly prized qualities in any organisation.
+Bringing fresh ideas, finding a new perspective or thinking about a problem differently represent creativity and are highly prized qualities in any organisation.

 Curious

-An employee that is curious will ask questions and challenge the current thinking in your organisation.
-In an interview look for candidates that ask intelligent and insightful questions.
-This demonstrates that they have an interest in your organisation and are keen to find out more.
-It shows they want to be part of your business, which is an essential characteristic when looking for a new hire.
+A curious employee will ask questions and challenge your organisation’s current thinking.
+In an interview, look for candidates who ask intelligent and insightful questions.
+This demonstrates that they are interested in your organisation and keen to learn more.
+It shows that they want to be part of your business, which is an essential characteristic when looking for a new hire.

 Decisive

 The most successful organisations are those that back their judgement and follow a clear course of action.
-Candidates that give a definite answer and can back it up with solid reasoning show they have the capability to act decisively when required.
+Candidates who give a definite answer and can back it up with solid reasoning show they can act decisively when required.

 Drive

-This is arguably one of the most important characteristics that you’ll be looking for in an ideal candidate.
-Finding someone who can motivate themselves and others around them, always seeking to grow and improve, can make a huge difference to your organisation, taking your level of success from good to great.
-Finding out what drives someone to reach their full potential can also be important to do before hiring them.
+This is arguably one of the most important characteristics you’ll seek in an ideal candidate.
+Finding someone who can motivate themselves and others around them, always striving to grow and improve, can make a huge difference to your organisation, taking your level of success from good to great.
+Finding out what drives someone to reach their full potential can also be important before hiring them.

 Empathetic

-One of the key skills required for any job is the ability to understand the rationale and motivations of others.
-Being able to put yourself in someone else’s shoes is vital, especially for those in a management position.
-In the future, soft skills are going to become increasingly important, especially as repetitive tasks become replaced by automation.
+One key skill required for any job is the ability to understand others’ rationales and motivations.
+Putting yourself in someone else’s shoes is vital, especially for those in a management position.
+In the future, soft skills will become increasingly important, especially as repetitive tasks are replaced by automation.

 Enthusiastic

-If an employee is enthusiastic about their role and the company, they are much more likely to be productive and motivated.
+Employees who are enthusiastic about their role and the company are much more likely to be productive and motivated.
 This enthusiasm should be evident from your first meeting.
-Enthusiast employees are keen to learn, want to progress and do their best.
+Enthusiast employees want to learn, progress, and do their best.
 Without this quality, they will struggle to reach their full potential.

 Flexible

-Unlike adaptability which indicates being comfortable with permanent change, flexibility is the acceptance of many rapid short-term changes.
-It’s important that new hires are willing to try new things and take on other responsibilities if the circumstances demand it.
-Someone that is rigid in their thinking and sticks religiously to what they know is unlikely to react well to change.
+Unlike adaptability, which indicates being comfortable with permanent change, flexibility accepts many rapid, short-term changes.
+New hires must be willing to try new things and take on other responsibilities if the circumstances demand it.
+Someone who is rigid in their thinking and sticks religiously to what they know is unlikely to react well to change.

 Focused

-With the proliferation of tools, apps and communication channels that are used as part of a day’s work, it is increasingly easy to get sidetracked.
-The ability to shut out these distractions and keep focused on the task in hand is vital to maintain a high level of productivity.
+With the proliferation of tools, apps and communication channels used as part of a day’s work, it is increasingly easy to get sidetracked.
+The ability to shut out these distractions and keep focused on the task at hand is vital to maintaining high productivity.

 Friendly

-No matter what role you are seeking to fill, the chances are that you’ll be looking for someone that is easy to get along with and is approachable.
-Friendly doesn’t have to mean the life and the soul of the party, it just means someone that is open, happy to work with others and takes an interest in the people that they are working with.
+No matter what role you are seeking to fill, chances are that you’ll be looking for someone who is easy to get along with and approachable.
+Friendly doesn’t have to mean the life and soul of the party; it just means someone who is open, happy to work with others, and takes an interest in the people they are working with.

 Funny

-This doesn’t mean you are looking for a stand-up comic telling a constant stream of one-liners, just someone who has a sense of humour.
+This doesn’t mean you are looking for a stand-up comic who tells a constant stream of one-liners, just someone who has a sense of humor.
 The ability to laugh at a situation is a great way to reduce tension at work and build team bonds.
-When things get stressful having someone around that can lighten the mood is a very handy asset to have.
+When things get stressful, having someone around who can lighten the mood is a very handy asset to have.

 Generous

 No one wants to work with a colleague who hogs the limelight and takes credit for other people’s ideas.
 Being generous means giving others the credit they deserve and acknowledging good work or ideas from colleagues.
-It also means being generous with their time which is an important skill for managers.
+It also means being generous with their time, an important skill for managers.

 Honest

 The best teams have open and honest discussions, with everyone sharing their views.
-This comes from having psychological safety but by also having people who admit mistakes and stick to their principles.
-It’s important to have people who take ownership as we learn far more from our mistakes than our successes.
+This comes from psychological safety but also from people who admit mistakes and stick to their principles.
+It’s important to have people who take ownership, as we learn far more from our mistakes than our successes.

 Human

 Companies are only as good as the people we have working in them.
 To be human at work means bringing our emotions, feelings and flaws with us.
-No one is perfect and having the capacity to understand this, and empathise accordingly is an important characteristic for any employee to have.
+No one is perfect, and having the capacity to understand this and empathise accordingly is an important characteristic for any employee.

 Optimistic

-Every organisation should be looking for new hires with a “can do” attitude.
-These are the people who can see the silver lining when others only see the clouds.
+Every organisation should seek new hires with a “can do” attitude.
+These people can see the silver lining when others only see the clouds.
 They can bring up the mood of a team and department and encourage others to deliver.

 Organised

-With employees working more autonomously, without being constantly in the presence of their line manager, they must be organised and able to manage their workload effectively.
-Knowing what they need to do and by when, means that their colleagues are able to work efficiently.
+With employees working more autonomously, without constantly being in the presence of their line manager, they must be organized and able to manage their workload effectively.
+Knowing what they need to do and by when means that their colleagues can work efficiently.

 Passionate